xbeat/Machine-Learning/README.md

 Introduction to Transformer-based Models

 Transformer-based models have revolutionized natural language processing.
 In this presentation, we'll explore T5, BERT, RoBERTa, and DistilBERT, understanding their architecture, use cases, and implementation details.

+## Calculus Fundamentals for Python

+Limits in Financial Mathematics

+The concept of limits forms the foundation for analyzing continuous financial processes.
+In quantitative finance, limits help evaluate how financial instruments behave as they approach specific conditions, particularly useful in options pricing and risk assessment near expiration dates.

 ## Understanding How LLMs Generate Text with Python